-Subregular hierarchies.
 The class of regular languages contains a dual hierarchy of nested regions.
 There is a LOCAL branch and a PIECEWISE branch.
 Figure 3 shows the proper inclusion relationships in this hierarchy.
-Rogers and Pullum (to appear) and Rogers and Hauser (2010) provides an accessible introduction to the local branch and Rogers et al. (2009) to the piecewise branch.
-The local branch was originally studied by McNaughton and Papert (1971) and the piecewise languages by Simon (1975) and Rogers et al. (2009).
+Rogers and Pullum (forthcoming) and Rogers and Hauser (2010) provide an accessible introduction to the local branch and Rogers et al. (2010) to the piecewise branch.
+The local branch was originally studied by McNaughton and Papert (1971) and the piecewise languages by Simon (1975) and Rogers et al. (2010).